By Mark Connelly

 Relationship management allows you to connect with others in ways that help them feel understood and supported.
-Managing relationships is an essential emotional intelligence skill that enables you to effectively lead change or manage personal change
+Managing relationships is an essential emotional intelligence skill that enables effective leadership and the ability to manage personal change.

 Managing relationships is much more than being friendly.
 It takes effort and intention (and some strategy) to get the best from a situation and manage the way people respond.